-a) Single display
+- a) Single display

-- b) Camera position & overall coverage - c) Ability to feed the high quality camera to the PC via USB for integration into Microsoft Teams.
+- b) Camera position & overall coverage

+- c) Ability to feed the high quality camera to the PC via USB for integration into Microsoft Teams.
 Any USB connections should not require the PC to have dedicated drivers.

+- d) BYOD capable.